postsharp/Metalama.Documentation/content/conceptual/aspects/templates/templates.md

 # Writing T# templates

-Code templates in Metalama are written in a dialect of C# called T#.
-The syntax of T# is 100% compatible with C#, but T# is compiled differently.
+Code templates in Metalama are written in a dialect of C#, called T#.
+The syntax of T# is fully compatible with C#, but T# is compiled differently.

 This chapter contains the following articles: